BSidesPDX/CTF-2019/web/200-yourstruly/solution/README.md

 ## Think about what you can get it to sign

 Play around for a bit.
 Eventually, get back to looking at the OpenAPI spec and notice the example value for photo: "20897.jpg".
 Try returning that.
+Alternatively, you can return an empty photo, and look at the contents of the entire bucket.

 ```bash
 curl -Ss localhost:8081/characters | jq '[.[0] | .photo = "20897.jpg"]' > static/characters